nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 Successful ingest responses will return an HTTP Status code of 201 for create and 200 for update/delete, and a body containing the [CMR Concept Id](#concept-id) of the item that was created, updated or deleted along with the [revision id](#revision-id).

-UMM-C validation errors are returned as warnings in the response by default.
+UMM-C schema validation errors are returned as warnings in the response by default.
 When Cmr-Validate-Umm-C request header is set to true, the ingest request will fail when there are any UMM-C validation errors.

     {"concept-id":"C12345-PROV","revision-id":1,"warnings":"object has missing required properties ([\"ProcessingLevel\"])"}